About ISE'25

 ISE'25 will follow a double-blind review process.
 All submitted papers should conceal the identity of the authors.
 Both author names and affiliations must be omitted.
 In addition, the following rules should be addressed:

 - Citations to own related work must be written in the third person.
 For example, one must write "the previous work of Silva et al." as opposed to "our previous work."
-As a heuristic, occurrences of "we", "our", "ours", "github", "funding", etc. should be looked in the paper and removed prior to submitting.
+As a heuristic, occurrences of "we", "our", "ours", "github", "funding", etc. should be looked in the paper and removed before submitting.

 - In the submitted paper, any artifact in a repository or website that allows identifying the authorship should not be mentioned.
 If any artifact needs to be made available, it should be anonymized in the repository/website.

 - Reviewers will not be encouraged to look for references that identify the authors in other sources on the Internet.
-Searches in digital libraries or existing artifacts do not break the double blind policy.
+Searches in digital libraries or existing artifacts do not break the double-blind policy.

-- If the submitted paper is a follow up of a previous work, the reference may be anonymized in the submitted paper.
+- If the submitted paper is a follow-up of a previous work, the reference may be anonymized in the submitted paper.
 For example, "the previous work of Silva et al." can be adapted to "based on the previous work [X]" and the reference at the end of the paper can be presented as "[X] Anonymous authors.
-Not presented due to double blind review.".
+Not presented due to double-blind review.".

 Any questions about the preparation of the paper following the double-blind rules can be sent to the Program Committee Chairs.